openeuler-mirror/infrastructure/ci/NOTES.md

 # Notice
-This yaml in this folder are initially based on the [jenkins chart](https://github.com/helm/charts/tree/master/stable/jenkins)
+This base yamls in this folder are initially based on the [jenkins chart](https://github.com/helm/charts/tree/master/stable/jenkins)
 commit: 322baa4a944f63443f7fd83ac4838dc8ce756aa0

-#Changes have made:
-1.
-2.
+# Configuration
+The whole configuration for jenkins cluster is located in `jenkins/values.yaml`, also there is a file name `hw_override.yaml` which used to override the partial default values, we need ensure the options in `hw_override.yaml` are correct before we submit the resources into kubernetes cluster.

 # Command to generate the final yaml